radhika863/YT-Playlist-duration-calc/README.md

 # YouTube Playlist Duration Calculator

-A responsive web app that calculates the total watch time of any public YouTube playlist — even when watched at 2x speed.
+A responsive web app that calculates the total watch time of YouTube playlists, watched at any custom speed.

 ## Try It Live